-If the COS of an extension contains Option Number 62 (Flash for an Attendant), a switchhook flash will present the call to the attendant. - Option 46 (Flash Disable) and System Option 188 (Extension Non-CO Trunk - Trunk Connect Enable) are mutually exclusive.
+- One trunk must be a Non-CO trunk. - If the COS of an extension contains Option Number 62 (Flash for a Attendant), a switchhook flash will present the call to the Attendant. - Option 46 (Flash Disable) and System Option 188 (Extension Non-CO Trunk - Trunk Connect Enable) are mutually exclusive.